M1Screw/M1Screw/README.md

 [Chevereto-Telegram-Bot](https://github.com/M1Screw/Chevereto-Telegram-Bot)

 Chevereto-Telegram-Bot is my learning project for Python, originally written with Python 2.7, which now has been patched to be run on the latest Python 3.11 runtime.
-It currently only supports uploading images as an anonymous user due to Chevereto's API limitation, but after its per-user API system is released, I plan to refactor this simple bot to a more feature-rich & easier-to-use state.
+I plan to refactor and add multi-user support to the bot when Chevereto API v4 is coming out.

 ### Planned Projects